kdp1965/tt06-um-lisa/docs/info.md

 Reading from Debug config register 0x22 will perform a special mode read of QSPI register 0x05 (the FLASH status register).

-Data access to the QSPI arbiter from from the Data CACHE interface, enabling a 32K address space for data.
-However the design has a CACHE disable mode that directs all Data accesses directly to the internal 128 Byte SRAM, thus eliminating the need for external SRAM (and limiting the data bus to 128 bytes).
+Data access to the QSPI arbiter come from the Data CACHE interface (described later), enabling a 32K address space for data.
+However the design has a CACHE disable mode that directs all Data accesses directly to the internal 128 Byte RAM, thus eliminating the need for external SRAM (and limiting the data bus to 128 bytes).

 ### Programming the QSPI Controller